FOREX-Euro steadies after hitting two-yr lows

 The price of 10-year Japanese government bond futures rose to their highest level since October 2010 on Monday.

-The dollar also slipped slightly against the yen to 79.70 yen, moving away from a two-week high of 80.099 yen hit on Thursday but above session low of 79.42 yen.
-Support is said to be at the pair's 200-day moving average at 78.97 yen.
+The dollar also slipped slightly against the yen to 79.64 yen, moving away from a two-week high of 80.099 yen hit on Thursday, with support said to be at the pair's 200-day moving average at 78.97 yen.

-Data released early in the session showed Japan's core machinery orders fell at a record pace in May, but the foreign exchange reaction was muted because it failed to change expectations that the Bank of Japan will stand pat on policy at its meeting this week.

-With no clear signs yet that Japan's recovery prospects are under threat, the central bank sees little reason to ease further unless a sudden spike in the yen hits business sentiment.

 The Aussie largely shrugged off Chinese data showing that annual consumer inflation in Australia's single biggest export market cooled to 2.2 percent in June from May's 3.0 percent, giving Beijing more scope to ease monetary policy to support growth without stoking price pressures.